 As the devices I had on hand only support broadcasting one SSID, I set up one on a laptop, and the second on a T-Deck running Marauder.

-When the admin opens Network → Wireless → Scan, both SSIDs are injected into the DOM.
+When the admin opened Network → Wireless → Scan, both SSIDs were injected into

-The anchor element is registered as window.s via HTML named access.
-The onerror
+the DOM.
+The anchor element was registered as window.s via HTML named access.

-module loads and executes arbitrary JavaScript in the authenticated admin session, with no
+arbitrary JavaScript in the authenticated admin session, with no further length

-further length restriction.
-As a bonus, the exploited instance has told the attacker’s
+restriction.
+As a bonus, the exploited instance told the attacker’s domain its

 Escalation to root

-Because LuCI runs with full administrative privileges, the injected JavaScript gains full control over the router’s configuration interface.
-Here’s a video of how this can turn into remote root access:
+Because LuCI runs with full administrative privileges, the injected javascript gained full control over the router’s configuration interface.
+Here’s a video of how this could turn into remote root access:

 In addition to what you see in the video, my nearby T-Deck was advertising